Giridharab/Twitter-SparkStreaming-SentimentAnalysis/README.md

 ## Introduction

 Sentiment Analysis is the process of determining whether a piece of writing is positive, negative or neutral.
-It's also known as opinion mining, deriving the opinion or attitude of a speaker.
-A common use case for this technology is to discover how people feel about a particular topic.
+It's also known as opinion mining, deriving the opinion or attitude of a speaker. knowing this, companies and brands can leverage the information to alter their communication strategy or to recognize events that may need to be addressed before it becomes a full-blown crisis.
+On the other hand, companies can, in various ways, capitalize on things that seem to be creating more positive buzz within their target audience.

 Sentiment Analysis answers to questions like below: